Q. When do backups run? And can I schedule a fixed start time?

 A. The use case for Weekly Exports is to be able to run Compare jobs between this service and any other service.

-Q. Does OwnBackup supports backing up and restoring chatter data?
+Q. Is backing up and restoring chatter data supported?

-A. Yes, OwnBackup does backup all of the chatter information in the Feeds table for each object and in the FeedItems Table.
+A. Yes, we back up all the chatter information in the Feeds table for each object and in the FeedItems table.

-Q. Does OwnBackup support Salesforce backups and recovery for accounts with no API access?
+Q. Is Salesforce backup and recovery supported for accounts with no API access?

-OwnBackup is able to backup the data tables including standard and custom objects.
-However, it does not support metadata backup.
-In order for customers with no API access to restore data, they must submit a request to salesforce support to have their APIs temporarily enabled.
+We are able to back up the data tables, including standard and custom objects.
+However, we do not support metadata backup.
+In order for customers with no API access to restore data, they must submit a request to Salesforce support, in order to have their APIs temporarily enabled.
 For more information, see here.

 Q. How do I delete or archive my backup services?